Jaseci-Labs/jaseci/README.md

 # Jaseci Release Notes

-## Version 1.2
+## Version 1.2.0

+### Features

+- New version labels for Jac programs
-- New Custom action for nodes and edges
+- New custom action for nodes and edges
 - New Jaseci server support for new API and Jaseci architecture
 - New namespaces for public walker permissions management with key access
 - New object sharing across users and access control APIs